Hendrix-CS/csci151/labs/maze-enums.md

   This method will return `true` if the requested `Position` is part of a room, as defined above.

 ### Step 3.4 - Puzzle Updates

+Uncomment code labeled for this step in

+-   `PuzzleTest`

 You will need to update your `clear` method of the `Puzzle`.
 It should now be the case that the only `Cell`s that can be cleared are those in the